-Details about new ARC books looking for reviewers will arrive each morning (EST) for the genres you have signed up for (if there are books in that genre scheduled for that day).
-Read the email, or check your Dashboard, to determine if you are interested in reading and reviewing that book and have the time to do so by the indicated due date (at least 1 week).
-Only click on the SIGN UP link for the books you want to read and review.
+Details about new ARC books looking for readers will arrive each morning (EST) for the genres you have signed up for (if there are books in that genre scheduled for that day).
+Read the email, or check your Dashboard, to determine if you are interested in that book and have the time to do so by the indicated due date (at least 1 week – although it’s fine if it takes you longer, it’s more of a guideline).
+Only click on the SIGN UP link for the books that interest you and that you have time for.

 Note that each book is only looking for a limited number of readers, so not all readers will be chosen.
-We do our best to make sure everyone gets a chance to read often, provided those readers are in good standing with us (regularly leave reviews, always fill out reader forms, etc), so don’t get discouraged if you aren’t chosen for each book you request.
+We do our best to make sure everyone gets a chance to read often, provided those readers are in good standing with us (actively participating, regularly filling out their forms, etc), so don’t get discouraged if you aren’t chosen for each book you request.
 Just keep signing up.
 The more consistent you are with filling out the reader form, the more likely you’ll be chosen for a future book.

 A couple of days after the sign-up period begins, an email will go out to the selected readers for that book with a link to download the book.
 If you are unsure what to do with those files, click here.
 Unless there are unforeseen delays in the book getting delivered to us, those emails will come out around 9am EST, so please watch for them.
 You will also see books you were chosen for show up in your Dashboard where you can request for the book links to be re-sent to you.